Where can I buy an at-home test kit for COVID-19 (coronavirus)?

 As noted by LabCorp, self-collection will help prevent the risk of transmitting the virus to others and will lower the demand for personal protective equipment (PPE) as the tests do not require a clinician to perform the collection.

-- The first at-home collection test kit has been authorized for use in the US by the FDA.
-Consumer access to these kits is expected in the coming weeks.
-It involves a nasal swab.
+- At-home collection test kits have been authorized for use in the US by the FDA.
+These test kits involve a nasal swab.

-- The kits, from LabCorp, are known as the COVID-19 RT-PCR Test using the Pixel by LabCorp COVID-19 home collection kit.
+- The LabCorp kits are known as the Pixel COVID-19 RT-PCR Test.
 They can be ordered online with a doctor's approval.
-They are mailed back to LabCorp for testing and results.
+They are mailed back to LabCorp for test results.

 - The FDA states that the data shows the home sample collection is as safe and accurate as that done in the doctor's office, hospital or other testing site.